 - In medium bowl whisk together eggs, remaining salt and pepper, half and half, and 1-tablespoon picante sauce.
 Heat leftover bacon grease in pan to medium heat.
 Add egg mixture, cook 4–5, stirring frequently until eggs are set and fluffy.

 - Heat tortillas, then top each with scramble eggs, sweet potatoes and bacon pieces.
-Sprinkle cheddar cheese on top and spoon desired amount of Pace® Picante on each.
-Garnish with fresh cilantro and squeezed lime juice.
+Sprinkle cheddar cheese on top and garnish with salsa, fresh cilantro and squeezed lime juice.